You Already Know Where the Hard Part Is

 The most common failure mode was not an engineering challenge.
 It was not a design flaw.
 It was not a pricing mistake.
 It was building something technically excellent that nobody wanted — or that a specific, identifiable group of people wanted, but the company never identified that group.

-This failure mode — brilliant execution in the wrong direction — is not new.
-What is new is how much more common it has become.
-When building costs six months and $500,000, teams are forced to validate demand before investing.
-When building costs two weeks and $5,000, the temptation to skip validation and just ship is overwhelming.
+You have seen this pattern.
+Perhaps you have lived it.
+The temptation is real: when building costs two weeks and $5,000, the pull to skip validation and just ship is overwhelming.
 AI has lowered the cost of the wrong thing as much as the cost of the right thing.

 The implication is direct: in the AI era, customer discovery is not a phase you complete before development.
 It is the primary activity.
 The question "who exactly will pay for this, and why?" deserves more time and rigor than any engineering sprint.

-"Build It and They Will Come" Is Dead
+"Build It and They Will Come" Was Always a Myth

-The answer to that question does not come from better building.
-It comes from better understanding — of the user's specific job-to-be-done, their specific pains, the specific framing that makes your offering legible to them, and the channels through which they discover and evaluate alternatives.
+The answer does not come from better building.
+It comes from better understanding — of your user's specific job-to-be-done, their specific pains, the specific framing that makes your offering legible to them, and the channels through which they discover and evaluate alternatives.

 OpenView Partners publishes an annual Product Benchmarks Report tracking growth metrics across B2B software companies.
 Their data on product-led growth (PLG) companies — those where the product itself is the primary acquisition, activation, and expansion channel — is consistent year over year: PLG companies grow 78% faster than sales-led competitors.

-The mechanism is not mysterious.
+The mechanism is one you understand intuitively.
 In a sales-led model, growth is gated by the sales team's capacity.
 Adding customers requires adding salespeople.
 The marginal cost of growth stays high.
 In a PLG model, the product does the selling — through freemium tiers, viral sharing, bottom-up adoption within organizations, and organic word-of-mouth from users who actually like what they are using.
 The marginal cost of growth approaches zero as the product improves.

 The 78% figure reflects a structural advantage, not a tactical one.
-Companies cannot simply decide to "do PLG" and capture the benefit.
 PLG requires that the product creates genuine, immediate value — value the user experiences before they are asked to pay.
-This requirement acts as a forcing function: companies that optimize for genuine user value outcompete those that optimize for conversion metrics, because genuine value is the thing users tell each other about.
+This acts as a forcing function: companies that optimize for genuine user value outcompete those that optimize for conversion metrics, because genuine value is the thing users tell each other about.

 Notable examples from the current cohort:

-The pattern: when the product is genuinely better, users tell other users.
+The pattern you already recognize: when the product is genuinely better, users tell other users.
 When users tell other users, distribution is earned rather than purchased.
 Earned distribution compounds.
 Purchased distribution is a recurring cost.

 CMX — the professional community for community managers, which publishes the most rigorous research on community-driven business models — found in their 2024 Community Industry Report that companies with structured community programs grow 3.5x faster than those without them.